JKU-ICG/va_project_template/README.md

 * Sending us an email with the code is not necessary.
 * Please update the *environment.yml* file if you need additional libraries, otherwise the code is not executeable.
 * Save your executed submission notebooks as HTML and add them to your repository.
-  * Select 'File' -> 'Export Notebook As...' -> 'Export Notebook to HTML'
+  * Select 'File' -> 'Save and Export Notebook As...' -> 'HTML'
 * Upload the exported HTML file on Moodle, if it is required for the submission.

 ## Usage